How MOPS began

 Younger children and home-schooled students are invited to attend our MOPPETS program during each monthly meeting.

 We meet the 2nd Wednesday of the month, September-May from 9:30 am-11:30 am.
-Our local dues are $25/year and an International MOPS Membership fee of $31.95.
+Our local dues are $50/year plus an International MOPS Membership fee of $31.95.
 Come to a meeting and visit with us before making a commitment to join.
 Scholarships are available for those with a financial need.
 Please contact the Coordinator for more information.
 All requests will be confidential.